~/blog $ cat ue5-cpp-vs-standard-cpp.md

 };

-UENUM: Used for enums to make them usable in Blueprints and other engine systems.
+UENUM: Makes an enum usable in Blueprints and other engine systems.

 UENUM(BlueprintType)